 So there are some issues with putting an exercise bike on carpet.
-But what can you do if you still want to do it.
+But what can you do if you still want to do it?

-You might not like the look of a rubber mat in your room but it is by far the best solution that solves all of the problems mentioned above.
+You might not like the look of a rubber mat in your workout room but it is by far the best solution that solves all of the problems mentioned above.